 The MAT has remained with the national terms and conditions for all teachers and support staff including those that are key management personnel.
 Each school has a pay committee, supported by independent professional advisors for headteachers, to determine the pay and remuneration arrangements for all key management personnel.

 Relevant union officials

-Number of employees who were relevant union officials during the year 4 Full-time equivalent employee number 4
+Number of employees who were relevant union officials during the year 5 Full-time equivalent employee number 5 i.
+Related Parties and other Connected Charities and Organisations

 Percentage of time spent on facility time